adityatiwari049/Data-Analysis-Projects/Impact of US Tariffs on Global Trade/README.md

-# 📊 Project 1: Impact of U.S. Tariffs on the Global Economy
+# 📊 Impact of U.S. Tariffs on the Global Economy

 ## 🔍 Overview
-This project analyzes how the recent tariffs imposed by the United States have impacted global trade, particularly focusing on:
+This project analyzes how the recent tariffs imposed by the United States have impacted global trade, focusing on:

 - GDP changes
 - Export losses
 - Country-wise dependency on U.S. markets
 - Key sectors affected

-This analysis uses real-world economic data to visualize and quantify the implications of trade restrictions globally.
+**Note:** I created and cleaned the dataset entirely by myself and built this Power BI dashboard independently, without using any tutorials.

 ---